physicell-training/institut-curie-2024/README.md

 These are lecture and supplementary materials for the PhysiCell talk during the [Computational Systems Biology of Cancer International Course 7th edition - Spatial multimodal data analysis: when omics meet images](https://training.institut-curie.org/courses/sysbiocancer2024).

+These pages will be updated by

 ## Lecture Slides

 ## Computational Code

 ## Extra Tutorials
+1. Minimal Installation

 ## Other Resources